ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/_index.md

 ---
-title: Build LLaMA Android chat app with ExecuTorch and XNNPACK
+title: Build an Android chat app with LLaMA, ExecuTorch, and XNNPACK

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for software developers interested in learning how to build LLaMA Android chat app with ExecuTorch.
+who_is_this_for: This is an introductory topic for software developers interested in learning how to build an Android chat app with LLaMA and ExecuTorch.

 learning_objectives:
-    - Setup ExecuTorch development environment
+    - Setup an ExecuTorch development environment
-    - Understand how ExecuTorch uses XNNPACK kernels to accelerate performance on Arm based platorms
+    - Understand how ExecuTorch uses XNNPACK kernels to accelerate performance on Arm based platforms
     - Understand how 4-bit groupwise PTQ quantization reduces model size without significantly sacrificing model accuracy
-    - Build and run various LLaMA models using ExecuTorch on host machine
+    - Build and run various LLaMA models using ExecuTorch on your development machine
-    - Build and run an Android Chat app with different LLaMA models using ExecuTorch on Arm based smartphone
+    - Build and run an Android Chat app with different LLaMA models using ExecuTorch on an Arm based smartphone

 prerequisites:
-    - Apple M1/M2 development machine with Android Studio installed or a Linux machine with atleast 16GB of RAM
+    - Apple M1/M2 development machine with Android Studio installed or a Linux machine with at least 16GB of RAM
-    - A 64-bit Arm powered smartphone running Android with 16GB of RAM
+    - An Arm powered smartphone running Android with 16GB of RAM
     - A USB cable to connect your smartphone to your development machine
     - Android Debug Bridge (adb) installed on your device.
 Follow the steps in [adb](https://developer.android.com/tools/adb)  to install Android SDK Platform Tools.
 The adb tool is included in this package.
     - Java 17 JDK.
 Follow the steps in [Java 17 JDK](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) to download and install JDK for host.